ractodev/youtube-wrapped-prototype/README.md

 ## Usage

-1. Make sure your `watch-history.html` file is placed in the history folder.
+1. Make sure your `watch-history.html` file is placed in the data folder.
 2. Make sure you have created a `config.py` containing your API key, and that it's placed in the config folder.
+3. Run `cd src` to move to the source directory.
 3. Run `python watch_times.py` in your terminal or command prompt.
 The script will process your watch history and display the results.